-The undersigned hereby appoints Arty Straehla and Mark Layton (together, the "Proxies"), or any of them, each with the full power of substitution, as proxies to represent and vote the shares that the undersigned is entitled to vote, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Mammoth Energy Services, Inc. to be held on June 7, 2023 or at any postponement or adjournment thereof.
+The undersigned hereby appoints Phil Lancaster and Mark Layton (together, the "Proxies"), or any of them, each with the full power of substitution, as proxies to represent and vote the shares that the undersigned is entitled to vote, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Mammoth Energy Services, Inc. to be held on June 11, 2025 or at any postponement or adjournment thereof.
+The undersigned hereby revokes all prior proxies for said meeting.

 Shares represented by this proxy will be voted in the manner directed herein by the undersigned stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR each nominee to the Board of Directors listed in Proposal 1 and FOR Proposals 2 and 3.
+If no such directions are indicated, the Proxies will have authority to vote FOR each nominee to the Board of Directors listed in Proposal 1, FOR Proposals 2 and 4, and every ONE YEAR for Proposal 3.